Getting rid of a muffin-top waist can often be done by making one or two small changes to your daily living.

 We humans tend to be creatures of habit.
 For better or for worse, our daily habits play a big role in how we look and feel.
 So, taking stock of our own habits is the trick to making impactful changes in our lives.

-Here are few small things you can do to get rid of your muffin top fast.
+Here are few some practical things you can do to get rid of your muffin top quickly.

 1. Substitute One Food Item in Your Diet

 Just one high-fat food consumed at least five days a week can add several pounds to your frame.
 So think about what you typically eat for breakfast, lunch, dinner and snacks.
 Then identify one high-fat food that you could eliminate.

 Before you eliminate the high-fat food, however, first find a lower-fat food as a replacement.

 It is important that you actually replace the high-fat food rather than just remove it from your diet.
 Otherwise, you may feel hungry and deprived which will lower your defenses.

 Lowered defenses can make foods like cheesecake irresistible.
 Your low-fat replacement food should be both tasty and accessible.
 Also make sure your substitute food contains some fat as it is fat that makes us feel sated.

 Without some fat you will be hungry soon after you eat.
 As an example, you could substitute a bowl of mixed fruit with nuts for a fast-food burger.

 You don’t need to have the food planning expertise of a Rachael Ray, but it is a good idea to make sure that you always have healthy food on hand so you can make good food choices.
 Otherwise, if you are hungry and staring into an empty refrigerator, you’ll be more likely to make a bad food choice such as ordering out for pizza.